 Evening retrograde Venus, in a waning crescent phase, is seen low on the western sunset horizon sinking into the Sun's glaring light preceding inferior conjunction.
 When retrograde Venus passes inferior conjunction it switches from the western sunset horizon to the eastern sunrise horizon.
 About 10 days after its inferior conjunction morning Venus, in a waxing crescent phase, can be seen rising out of the Sun's glaring light.
 The orbit of morning Venus moves it away from Earth toward the far side of the Sun.
 Review image above.

 Note: When tracked, the motion of 5 Venus retrogrades in 8 years form two striking patterns in the heavens.
-One, from the solar system's perspective, is a 5-pointed star .
+One, from the solar system's perspective, is a 5-pointed star.
 The other, from the Earth's perspective, is "the beautiful rose" with 5 inner petals.
-Two 8-year Patterns of Venus and a 5-pointed Star Animation Learn more about the pentagonal cylcle of Venus here.
-A new 5-pointed star and beautiful rose begin with the with the 2012 Venus Transit.
+Learn more about the pentagonal cycle and the rose / heart cycle.
+A new 5-pointed star and beautiful rose began with the with the 2012 Venus Transit.
+The Venus / Earth connection at a higher turn of the spiral is symbolic of the relationship between the Soul and personality.

 When Venus is closest to us, it lies between the Earth and Sun at inferior conjunction with its illuminated surface facing the Sun.
 We can't see Venus at this time because no light is reflected toward us!
 This is a New Venus, similar to a New Moon.
 The New Venus lies hidden in the Sun's glare ready to switch from the sunset to the sunrise horizon.